 Harrisonburg lies within easy striking distance of three major ranges, the Blue Ridge and Shenandoah National park to the east, Massanutten Mountain to the north, and Alleghenies of the Washington National Forest to the west.
 Those three destinations add up to a plethora of outdoor possibilities.

 Harrisonburg calls itself the cycling capital of the Shenandoah Valley, and they mean it.
-This includes road cycling, mountain biking and casual bicycling.
-Casual bicyclers have a host of paved trails in town, especially in the James Madison University campus area, Carrier Arboretum and Purcell Park.
+This includes road cycling, mountain biking, and casual bicycling.
+Casual bicyclers have a host of paved trails in town, especially in the James Madison University campus area, Edith J. Carrier Arboretum and Botanical Garden, and Purcell Park.
 In town, mountain bikers have the Rocktown Trails at Hillandale Park.
-Massanutten Bike Park has mountain biking trails for all abilities.
+Massanutten Mountain Bike Park has mountain biking trails for all abilities.
 A lift makes downhill bicycling a blast.

-Harrisonburg has an interesting mix of forces shaping it –hundreds of years of agriculture in the Shenandoah Valley, college influence from James Madison University and Eastern Mennonite University, Civil War history and mountain lifeways.
-A reflection of this influence is the abundance of breweries, cideries and vineyards in the area as well as delicious eateries.
-Harrisonburg is an important stop on the Shenandoah Beerworks Trail, a collection of breweries in the Shenandoah Valley.
+Harrisonburg has an interesting mix of forces shaping it — hundreds of years of agriculture in the Shenandoah Valley, college influence from James Madison University and Eastern Mennonite University, Civil War history, and mountain lifeways.
+A reflection of this influence is the abundance of breweries, cideries, and vineyards in the area as well as delicious eateries.
+Try a few local establishments on the Shenadoah Beerwerks Trail or the Shenandoah Valley Wine Trail.

 STRASBURG